This post is a short overview of what is required for a minimal, download-only BitTorrent implementation.

 The spec defines a number of messages that each peer must be prepared to send and receive.
 A minimal BitTorrent client may not need to implement all of these messages.
 In order to start downloading from a peer, a client needs to send a handshake, wait for a handshake response, send an ‘interested’ message, and wait for an ‘unchoke’ message.
 It can then start sending ‘request’ messages to request blocks.
 The peer will respond with ‘piece’ messages which contain the block data.

 The client must download all blocks of all pieces and assemble them into the complete output file set.
 If any peers disconnect or fail to provide a block, the client must request from another peer.
 A more ambitious client may also attempt to further optimize its download strategy to improve download times.

 I found the following blog posts to be very helpful when I was getting started:

 The best advice I picked up from them is (1) to rely on the unofficial BitTorrent spec, and (2) to use Wireshark to inspect network traffic to clarify ambiguities in the spec and to validate your implementation.

-Since there are now many extensions to the BitTorrent protocol, you should test with torrents that do not use new or experimental features.
+.torrent files that do not use new or experimental features for your testing.
 I have had good luck with torrents from archive.org and bt.etree.org.